facebook/react/docs/_posts/2014-06-27-community-roundup-19.md

 If you don't live near San Francisco or London, why not start one in your community?

-## Complimentary Tools
+## Complementary Tools
 In case you haven't seen it, we've consolidated the tooling solution around React on [this wiki page](https://github.com/facebook/react/wiki/Complementary-Tools).
 Some of the notable recent entries include:

 - [Ryan Florence](https://github.com/rpflorence)'s [react-nested-router](https://github.com/rpflorence/react-nested-router), which is a translation of the Ember router API to React.

-- [Stephen J. Collings](https://github.com/stevoland)'s [React-Bootstrap](https://github.com/react-bootstrap/react-bootstrap), which wraps the popular framework with a bit of React goodness.
+- [Stephen J. Collings](https://github.com/stevoland)'s [react-bootstrap](https://github.com/react-bootstrap/react-bootstrap), which wraps the popular framework with a bit of React goodness.
 The [website](http://react-bootstrap.github.io/components.html) features live-editable demos.

 - [Andrey Popp](https://github.com/andreypopp)'s [react-quickstart](https://github.com/andreypopp/react-quickstart), which gives you a quick template for server-side rendering and routing, among other features.